 - Dermatomyositis and Degos disease are, rarely, associated.

 - Dermatomyositis may be induced by medications, including hydroxyurea, penicillamine, interferon beta, and ipilimumab.
 Acute onset / flares of dermatomyositis have been reported in association with ingestion of IsaLean, an herbal supplement.

 396230008 – Dermatomyositis

 - SLE – Violaceous color, heliotrope, and extensor-limited skin disease are not seen in lupus erythematosus (LE).
-Digital macules and thin plaques typically do not involve knuckles but rather are seen on interdigital skin.
+Digital macules and thin plaques typically do not involve the knuckles but rather are seen on interdigital skin.
 Pruritus is not so prominent in LE.
-Check anti-ds DNA, anti-Sm if considering LE.
+Check anti-double stranded DNA, anti-Smith if considering LE.